iifl-logo

 Outlook

 Given the current low levels of penetration, the Indian mutual fund industry has a long growth runaway ahead.
-Indias mutual fund penetration (AUM to GDP) is in mid-teens, which is much lower than the world average of over 60%.
+Indias mutual fund penetration (AUM to GDP) is at ~20%, which is much lower than the world average of over 60%.
 However, there are some key drivers that are likely to unlock the fundamental and sustained growth potential of the industry, and these include Indias favourable demographic dividend, the formalisation of the economy, growing financial inclusion, greater disposable income and investable surplus, increasing financial savings, higher investor awareness, investor-friendly regulations, wide range of transparent and investor-friendly products, ease of investing, tax incentives, expanding distribution coverage, digitalisation, and perception of mutual funds as long-term wealth creators.

 The mutual fund industry, with its several advantages, such as the ability to offer professionally managed, diversified portfolios, with high levels of transparency, liquidity and relatively low cost stands to continue to benefit from the structural growth opportunities over the long term.